sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 validate that it is indeed possible to achieve the said goal.

-V8 (from Chrome) and SpiderMonkey (from Firefox) reuse their optimizing JIT compilers to compile ahead-of-time.
+V8 (from Chrome) and SpiderMonkey (from Firefox) reuse their optimizing JIT compilers to compile ahead of time.
 This provides them predictable high performance, as opposed to the unpredictable warmup times with JavaScript.
 Chakra (from Edge) uses lazy translation and optimizes only hot code.
 This achieves faster startup time.